philc/book-notes/why we sleep - matthew walker.md

+* Gems
+  * "Sleep debt" comes from adenosine accumulation across nights, because the sleep each night wasn't long enough to clear all of the adenosine.
+  * The target for a healthy sleep program is to wake up without the use of an alarm clock.
+  * The first half of the night is mostly deep sleep, and second is mostly REM.
+Memory committal occurs in deep sleep.
+Dreaming and emotional processing occurs in REM, as well as "creative processing": seeking to associate new knowledge with existing, diverse memories.
+  * REM
+    * "What emerges from all of those studies is that REM sleep is not optional during early human life, but obligatory.
+Every hour of REM sleep appears to count, as evidenced by the desperate attempt by a fetus or newborn to regain any REM sleep when it is lost."
+    * At birth, the NREM/REM ratio beings at 50/50, and throughout childhood, slowly transitions to 80/20.
+    * Argues that brain pathway expansion is the priority early in life, and is done via REM.
+Pruning pathways, for efficiency, becomes the priority at puberty, and is done through NREM.
+    * Good analogy of an ISP using use-dependent shaping of the network
+      * "A use-reshaping and downsizing must still occur if maximum network efficiency is to be achieved."
+  * Aging
+    * In our 40s, the deep NREM brainwaves are less deep and less powerful -- 60% less so than when we were teens.
+    * Older adults have weakened bladders and thus more fragmented sleep, and less efficient time in bed.
+To mitigate this, drink less before bed.
+    * In seniors, dozing off on the couch because you stayed up too late given the shifting circadian rhythm, is in fact a nap which reduces adenosine sleep pressure when you awake in your chair, decreasing sleep efficiency from then on.
+  * Learning
+    * Sleep prior to learning primes the brain to be able to form more memories.
+Like clearing the deck of the previous day's learning so there's more space for the new.
+    * 20% improvement in ability to memorize facts, after a nap
+    * Sleep after learning performs memory consolidation, committing the new information.
+    * After studying, sleep.
+Time awake before the exam accelerates forgetting.
+    * "Before having slept, participants were fetching memories from the short-term storage site of the hippocampus -- that temporary warehouse, which is a vulnerable place to live for any long duration of time if you are a new memory.
+But things looked very different by the next morning.
+The memories had moved.
+After the full night of sleep, participants were now retrieving that same information from the neocortex, which sits at the top of the brain -- a region that serves as the long-term storage site for fact-based memories, where they can now live safely, perhaps in perpetuity."
+      * (This was discovered using MRI scans; cool).
+    * (From what I understand from this material, the best way to achieve the benefits of deliberate practice is to nap in the middle of the day to consolidate the learning.
+The nap has to be long enough to allow for NREM).
+    * For motor skill memory, "practice, then sleep, makes perfect."
+This is probably why regularly-scheduled sessions, like piano lessons, spread across days, allows for the most progress.
+      * "20 percent improvement in performance speed and 35 percent improvement in accuracy" of a new skill, after a night's sleep.
+Time awake does not produce this improvement.
+      * "Their typing, post-sleep, was now fluid and unbroken.
+Gone was the staccato performance, replaced by seamless automaticity, which is the ultimate goal of motor learning."
+    * The motor memory consolidation happens in stage 2 REM which is the most abundant during hours 6-8 of an 8 hour sleep.
+    * The brain is not done processing and committing learned knowledge after the first night of sleep:
+      * "Memories remain perilously vulnerable to any disruption of sleep (including that from alcohol) even up to three nights after learning, despite two full nights of natural sleep prior."
+  * Being awake does not burn materially more calories than when asleep.
+Sleep deprivation makes you feel more ravenous because satiety hormones are suppressed.
+And there's less impulse control, so you crave junk food.
+  * The author conjectures that dreaming provides a form of therapy which removes the "emotional charge" of our most painful experiences.
+    * (This has been proven experimentally: sleeping reduced emotional response upon recalling a disturbing image, but only after dream sleep.)
+    * "Through its therapeutic work at night, REM sleep performed the elegant trick of divorcing the bitter emotional rind from the information-rich fruit.
+We can therefore learn and usefully recall salient life events without being crippled by the emotional baggage that those painful experiences originally carried."
+  * "A problem difficult at night is resolved in the morning after the committee of sleep has worked on it." - John Steinbeck
+  * "Compared to reading a printed book, reading on an iPad suppressed melatonin release by over 50 percent at night.
+Indeed, iPad reading delayed the rise of melatonin by up to three hours, relative to the natural rise in these same individuals when reading a printed book."
+  * Cool result: using a thermally cooled body suit reduces time to fall asleep by 20%, and reduced the probability that subjects would wake up in the second half of the night from 58% to 4% (!).
+  * "You find that those individuals who obtained less sleep in the preceding days are the same people who consistently select less challenging problems.
+They opt for the easy way out, generating fewer creative solutions in the process."
+  * "Published in his seminal papers and book Genetic Studies of Genius, Terman found that no matter what the age, the longer a child slept, the more intellectually gifted they were."
 * To sleep (chap 1)
   * "Vehicular accidents caused by drowsy driving exceed those caused by alcohol and drugs combined."
   * Sleep is clearly designed to be important.
 It is a bounty of health benefits.